taskflow/taskflow/README.md

 The method `reduce` creates a subgraph that applies a binary operator to a range of items.
 The result will be stored in the referenced `res` object passed to the method.
-It is your responsibility to assign it a correct initial value to reduce.
+It is your responsibility to assign a correct initial value to the reduce call.

 <img align="right" width="45%" src="image/reduce.png">